Devon Levi: Professional career

 Six days after his college career ended, Levi signed his entry-level contract with the Buffalo Sabres.
 Levi joined a crowded goaltender room, joining Ukko-Pekka Luukkonen, Craig Anderson, and Eric Comrie on the NHL roster.
 Levi made his Sabres debut on March 31, in an overtime win against the New York Rangers.
 Levi would play 7 of the Sabres' final 9 games, amassing 5 wins.

 Levi began the 2023–24 season on the Sabres NHL roster with Luukkonen and Comrie.
 Levi started the first 4 games for the Sabres, going 1-3-0 with a 3.26 GAA and a .892 save percentage, before suffering a lower body injury and missing over two weeks.
 Levi performed well in his first two games after the injury, but struggled in a game against the Boston Bruins, allowing 5 goals in 18 shots before being pulled.
 Levi would play one more game and won against the Washington Capitals, but with Luukkonen and Comrie both playing well, Levi was reassigned the Rochester Americans in order to get him more games.
 After two games with the Americans, Levi was recalled due to Luukkonen suffering an illness.
 However, upon Luukkonen's return, he emerged as the Sabres clear top goaltender, and Levi was loaned to Rochester again in order to allow him to play more games.
 Levi was recalled again ahead of the Sabres west coast road trip, and played in one game before being loaned to Rochester after the trip.
 Levi would remain with the Americans throughout the month of February, and scored his first professional point on March 1, with an assist on Aleksandr Kisakov's game-winning goal.

+On July 1, 2026, Levi, along with a seventh-round pick in the 2028 NHL entry draft, was traded by the Sabres to the Edmonton Oilers in exchange for a third-round pick in the 2028 NHL entry draft.